RenskeW/cwlprov-provenance/modification_date/README.md

 ## Scenario 1: Use curl to download a remote file for which last modification date was not today.
 - `curl --remote-time https://ibi.vu.nl/downloads/multi-task-PPI/test_ppi.zip --output test_ppi.zip` retains the modification timestamp of the remote file if it is available.
 WIthout `--remote-time`, the download datetime is used as last modification timestamp of the file.

-## Build simple CWL workflow to download file & extract datetime
+## Scenario 2: Build simple CWL workflow to download file & extract datetime
 - Last modification timestamp = timestamp of remote file, not the download datetime.

 ## Scenario 3: Specify remote location as file location